Entropy and the growth rate of universal covering trees: The Main Theorem

 The last stage for completing the proof of Theorem~\ref{theorem:main} is to prove that the cycle condition implies the suspended path condition.
 Before we continue, observe that given an NB-irreducible graph $G$, the suspended path condition is equivalent to the condition that $g(P) = \Lambda(G)$ for all suspended paths $P$, where $g:\mathcal{S}\to\R$ is defined by:

-For the proof we need two lemmas.
-Lemma~\ref{lemma:geometric_mean_of_g_is_Lambda} stating that $\Lambda$ is a weighted geometric average of $g(P)$ and Lemma~\ref{lemma:find_an_improving_cycle} stating that given an edge function $f$ whose value on some suspended path is smaller than the global average, implies the existence of a cycle on which the average of $f$ is strictly larger than the global average.
+The proof relies on two lemmas.
+Lemma~\ref{lemma:geometric_mean_of_g_is_Lambda} establishes that $\Lambda$ is a weighted geometric average of $g(P)$.
+Lemma~\ref{lemma:find_an_improving_cycle} guarantees that given an edge function $f$ whose value on some suspended path is smaller than the global average, implies the existence of a cycle on which the average of $f$ is strictly larger than the global average.

 \begin{lemma} For an NB-irreducible graph $G$ and the function $g$ defined by \eqref{eq:g_definition} we have $\Lambda(G) = \prod_{P \in \mathcal {S}} {g(P)} ^ \frac{|P|}{|\dirE|}$. \end{lemma}

 \begin{proof} For any NB-irreducible graph $G$ we have: